Advertisement

 Unifying several data sources and merging them into a single structure can be quite difficult.
 As more and more organizations focus on data integration solutions, they must create processes for moving and translating unintegrated data.
 Listed below are common challenges organizations face when building integration systems:

-• Cutting Edge Systems: Data from new systems often generate different versions of data (unstructured/real-time) from different kinds of sources (IoT devices, sensors, videos, and the cloud).
+• Cutting-edge systems: Data from new systems often generate different versions of data (unstructured/real-time) from different kinds of sources (IoT devices, sensors, videos, and the cloud).

-• Getting There: Organizations generally integrate their data to accomplish specific goals.
-The method or route taken should not be a series of responses, but a planned-out process.
+• Getting there: Organizations generally integrate their data to accomplish specific goals.
+The method or route taken should not be a series of responses, but rather a planned-out process.
 Implementing data integration requires understanding the types of data needing to be gathered and analyzed.
-Where the data comes from and the types of analysis are also important factors in deciding on the best way to integrate the data.
+Where the data comes from and the types of analysis are also important factors in deciding the best way to integrate the data.

-• Up and Running: After a data integration system has been installed and is fully functional, there is still work to do.
+• Up and running: After a data integration system has been installed and is fully functional, there is still work to do.
 The data team must keep data integration efforts in line with evolving best practices, and deal with the changing needs of the organization and various regulatory agencies.

 Methods of Data Integration